Updated: May 5

 With Purdy being a small, airing on the side of medium, sized Cocker she is easy to lob into the back of my van (in a cage where she is safe!) or on the front seat (in a special doggy harness!) where she sits and stares at me lovingly as I drive us to our next adventure.

 Having her stay with me each weekend not only helps keep away her loneliness, it also means I have the company too.
-Not that I have time to get lonely with a walking group to organise, a partner to spend time with, a big family to see and friends to catch up with.
+Not that I have time to get lonely with a walking group to organise, a big family to see and friends to catch up with.
 But for a while, there was a time when Purdy’s attention got me out of some unhappy ruts, and she has become someone I heavily rely on for companionship, love and adventures.

 As a way of thanking Purdy for her constant love and devotion and because she is such a special little lady, I wanted to do something wonderful for her.
 So, I did what any other besotted dog hooman would do and arranged a great big Cocker Spaniel Meet-Up on a local Cornish beach.
 That’s right!
 I convinced people from across Cornwall, and even over the border into Devon, to come along to Watergate Bay beach, back in July, with their Cockers for a walk across the sand.